Publish

 📘

-What are Entities in Publishing flows?
+What are Entities in Publishing Tasks?

-The Entity table defines the list of publishable objects for the Publishing flow.
-For each Entity, you can view its target name, its source schema and name in your lakehouse, any SQL filter to be run before publishing, the source catalog (set to your environment's catalog by default - AUTO), and any additional options for this Entity.
+The Entity table defines the list of publishable objects for the Publishing Task.
+For each Entity, you can view its target name, its source schema and name in your Lakehouse, any SQL filter to be run before publishing, the source catalog (set to your environment's catalog by default - AUTO), and any additional options for this Entity.
 Options are typically defined by the data target you are publishing data out to.
 See the Supported Data Publishing Targets below for more details on each supported target.

 Below is a table describing each of the Entity columns and example values.